PeteDraper/kitsu-mobile-review-push-bridge/README.md

 Kitsu server  ──Socket.IO──▶  Push Bridge  ──HTTPS──▶  KMR Relay  ──APNs──▶  iOS device
 ```

 The bridge runs as a background service on your Kitsu server.
 It monitors Kitsu for activity and forwards notifications to the Kitsu Mobile Review relay, which handles Apple delivery.
-No Apple Developer account is needed.

 ---